aarmaanpahuja-sudo/SectorSignal/README.md

 - **Analytics dashboard** — Breakdown of reports by category and zip code
 - **Real-time sync** — New reports, comments, and status changes appear instantly across all devices via Supabase Realtime
 - **Optional accounts** — Use the app anonymously (browser-based) or sign up with email/password to save your profile across devices
-- **Installable PWA** — Add VexGrid to your phone home screen for a full-screen, app-like experience (no App Store required)
+- **Installable PWA** — Add SectorSignal to your phone home screen for a full-screen, app-like experience (no App Store required)
 - **Push notifications** — Optional alerts when a new incident is filed in a zip code you watch (enable on the Install page)

 ## Incident Categories